spring-projects/spring-boot/docs/howto.md

 load `application.properties` as described above.
 If YAML is used then files with the ".yml" extension are also added to the list by default.

-See `ConfigFileApplicationContextInitializer` for more detail.
+See `ConfigFileApplicationListener` for more detail.

 ## Use YAML for External Properties